- Work Order Management

 2. Empowering your technicians with a mobile app

 Technicians need productivity tools that ease their service delivery processes to be able to provide superior customer experiences.
 Mobile applications grant technicians the flexibility to access and create work orders as well as collect data while out in the field.
 Viewing all pertinent information about the job at the palm of their hands makes fulfilling the request easier.

 Some of the key features enabling technicians to complete jobs faster include offline functionality, GPS and image sharing.
 Offline capabilities are valuable in the event of no WiFi connection available, which is customary in remote locations.
 GPS-enabled devices allow field personnel to reach the customer premises without delay.
 And, if equipment needs repair or maintenance, photos capture more precise information regarding the issue at hand.

 In this fast-paced world, it is important to utilize the cloud to give users access to information on any device – laptops, smartphones, tablets, etc. In the field service industry, technicians need the same access to work order details as the dispatchers coordinating their activities.
 This level of synchronization can only be achieved through cloud-based technologies.

 3. Automating everything

 Innovation is the key to a successful field service business.
-Today, not switching to software to help automate field operations only leaves you behind the competition.
+Today, not switching to plumbing business software to help automate field operations only leaves you behind the competition.
 In fact, key findings from an AIIM org report reveal that 75% of companies see automation as “important” or “very important” to their business.